philcryer/wpa2own/README.md

 ## About

+The goal of this project is to assist penetration testers in capturing packets from a WPA2 protected wireless network, and crack their PSK (pre-shared key).
+We know that WPA3 is coming, but most didn't know that WPA2 was as susceptible to being broken as it is.

+### History

-* on 2018-08-07 a [New attack on WPA/WPA2 using PMKID](https://hashcat.net/forum/thread-7717.html) announcment was made on the Hashcat site.
-The tweet linking to it:
+* on August 4, 2018 there was an announcement on the Hashcat forum of a [New attack on WPA/WPA2 using PMKID](https://hashcat.net/forum/thread-7717.html) The tweet linking to it:
 <div align="center"><img src="img/tweet.png" alt="The announcement tweet"></div>

 * using that info, and other ideas fleshed out from [The Hacker News](https://thehackernews.com/2018/08/how-to-hack-wifi-password.html) how-to post, the genesis for this project started
-* on 2018-08-08 in Las Vegas, the day before [DEF CON](https://defcon.org) 26, I started building this using [Kali Linux](https://www.kali.org/) Rolling release (4.17.0-kali1-amd64 #1 SMP Debian 4.17.8-1kali1 (2018-07-24) x86_64 GNU/Linux) for development and testing
+* on August 8, 2018 in Las Vegas, the day before [DEF CON](https://defcon.org) 26, I started building this using [Kali Linux](https://www.kali.org/) Rolling release (4.17.0-kali1-amd64 #1 SMP Debian 4.17.8-1kali1 (2018-07-24) x86_64 GNU/Linux) for development and testing
 * now that I'm working on it more, I see a many more posts about this method.
 The original how-to, [How to Hack WiFi Password Easily Using New Attack On WPA/WPA2](https://thehackernews.com/2018/08/how-to-hack-wifi-password.html), and others I'm finding, [A New Method Discovered to Crack WPA/WPA2 PSK Enabled WiFi Network Passwords](https://gbhackers.com/crack-wifi-network-passwords/), [New attack on WPA/WPA2 using PMKID](https://medium.com/@adam.toscher/new-attack-on-wpa-wpa2-using-pmkid-96c3119f7f99)

 ## Requirements

 ### Hardware

-- a GNU/Linux (64 bit) based computer
-- a network card that supports montior mode - see [Gotchas](#gotchas)
+- a 64 bit Linux system with a network card that supports montior mode - see [Gotchas](#gotchas)
-- a GPU (graphics processing unit) (optional, but recommended) - again, see [Gotchas](#gotchas)
+- a 64 bit Linux system with a GPU (graphics processing unit) for running Hashcat against the pcap - again, see [Gotchas](#gotchas).
+In this example we're assuming this is a seperate machine, but in the case that you have both on one system, we could rework things to account for that.

 ### System utilities